ahlem-phantom/hrms-microservice/README.md

 ### 🚧 Prerequisites

 You may find below the list of things you need to use this project :
+* You need to have Maven, JDK8+.
+* You will need to install docker in order to use the `docker-compose`.

 ### 🛠 Installation